Gain the preparation you need for an exciting career in accounting-related occupations.

-The AAS degree in accounting technology prepares students for entry-level employment in accounting-related occupations.
-Students learn the functions of the complete accounting cycle for service, merchandising, and manufacturing businesses.
-Graduates use computers to maintain and reconcile various financial records, verify business records, and perform other clerical and administrative duties.
-This program is only available to students seeking admission to the National Technical Institute for the Deaf.
+The accounting technology program prepares you for a career in accounting-related occupations.
+You’ll learn the functions of the complete accounting cycle for service, merchandising, and manufacturing businesses.
+As a graduate of the program, you’ll use computers to maintain and reconcile various financial records, verify business records, and perform other clerical and administrative duties.
+This program is available exclusively to students seeking admission to the National Technical Institute for the Deaf.

 The course provides entering NTID students with opportunities to develop/enhance academic skills, personal awareness, and community involvement in order to maximize their college experience.
 Students have opportunities to explore and navigate the college environment, develop/reinforce academic skills and participate in service learning opportunities.
 Students are encouraged to establish meaningful connections with faculty, staff and peers.
 The course promotes the development of plans for ongoing growth and involvement in class and in the RIT/NTID and/or broader community.
 Students must pass this course to earn an associates degree.